CyVerse-learning-materials/foss/docs/final_project/overview.md

 - What things do you want to do next?
 	- How might you "level up" in the current topic/skill compared to your project's current state?
 	- Are there any other FOSS skills that you want to tackle next?
 If so, how might they integrate with the topic/skill you focused on for your project?

 ---

-## Timeline

--   Week 8: finalize topic choice and share it with us
--   Between Week 8 and Week 9: work on your project individually
--   Week 9: group discussions with members with a similar topic and presentation prep
--   Week 10: group presentations

----